-A life well lived includes the occasional celebratory indulgence.
+At Sakara, we embrace all of the celebratory and spontaneous affairs that life has to offer (after all, it’s all about eating clean and playing dirty).
 Sometimes that's a rich meal followed by a luscious dessert.
-Others, it's a glass (or two) of wine or a beautifully crafted cocktail at the end of a long day.
-Unfortunately, what follows after a few more drinks is decidedly less blissful: exhaustion, bloat, anxiety you can't quiet.
+Others, it's a glass (or two) of wine or a beautifully crafted cocktail with a lover or friends.
+But what follows after a few more drinks is decidedly less blissful: exhaustion, brain fog, indigestion, and anxiety you just can't quiet.

 OMEGA-3 FATTY ACIDS

-Omega-3 (which includes ALA, EPA, and DHA) serve as fuel for the brain and support the cardiovascular system, and these healthy fats are critical for optimal organ health.
+Omega-3 (a.k.a. healthy fat, which includes ALA, EPA, and DHA) serve as fuel for the brain, support the cardiovascular system, and are critical for optimal organ health.
 Before drinking, consider supplementing with DHA, which has been studied to reduce brain inflammation and stave off brain cell shrinkage associated with alcohol exposure.
-Plus, it’s shown to mitigate oxidative stress, which halts signs of aging—this can prove helpful to avoid waking up the next day to fine lines and tired skin.
+Plus, it’s shown to mitigate oxidative stress, meaning you’ll be less likely to wake up to fine lines and tired skin the next morning.

-In the moment, sip thoughtfully and get acquainted with the world of natural, organic, and small-batch spirits
+In the moment, sip thoughtfully and get acquainted with the world of natural, organic, and small-batch spirits.

 NATURAL AND ORGANIC

-If liquor is your preferred poison, ready your chalice with organic and small-batch choices.
-Big alcohol companies are notorious for adding corn syrup, fillers, and GMOs to their bottles without letting you know.
+If liquor is in the cards, ready your chalice with organic and small-batch choices.
+Big alcohol companies are notorious for adding corn syrup, fillers, and GMOs to their bottles without letting you know*.
 Not only do those additives have the potential to disrupt your endocrine system, but in the short-term, will compound the hangover as your detox organs strain to process these toxins.
-Some clean favorites include Hudson Whiskey, Brooklyn Gin, Green Hope Vodka, Gem + Bolt Mezcal, Avion Tequila, and Yola Mezcal.
+Instead, choose clean favorites like Hudson Whiskey, Brooklyn Gin, Green Hope Vodka, Gem + Bolt Mezcal, Avion Tequila, and Yola Mezcal.
 To avoid excessive, headache-worsening sugar, keep it on the rocks, or simply add soda water and a squeeze of citrus.